Axia-Tech/AXIA-wiki/docs/learn/learn-account-generation.md

 ## Vanity Generator

-The vanity generator is a tool on [AXIASolar-JS UI](https://axiasolar.js.org/apps/#/accounts/vanity) that lets you generate addresses that contain a specific substring.
+The vanity generator is a tool on [AXIACoin-JS UI](https://axiasolar.js.org/apps/#/accounts/vanity) that lets you generate addresses that contain a specific substring.

 ![Vanity Generator page](../assets/axiasolar_vanity_generator_page.png)